 Because there are just two of us, we order the Family Meal and save the extra portions for leftovers later in the week.

-Another restaurant money-saving tip for families is to find places to eat where kids eat for free.
+Another restaurant money-saving tip for families is to find places to eat where kids eat for free – it’s one of the best cheap ways to eat out as a family.

 #17 Separate Checks